Fixes that Fail Archetype

 - System-Delays - Delay between fix and consequences obscures the pattern

-- Shifting-the-Burden-Archetype - Related pattern focusing on symptomatic vs. fundamental solutions
+- Shifting-the-Burden-Archetype - Related pattern: symptomatic vs. fundamental solutions

 - Leverage-Points - Leverage exists in addressing root causes rather than symptoms